How Do I Get Started?

 Become familiar with https://www.reversebeacon.net and https://www.pskreporter.info/pskmap.html – Save them to your phone or laptop and use them to see where you are being heard.

-So How Do I Dual-Activate a Park for POTA and WWFF?
+Okay, So How Do I Dual-Activate a Park for WWFF & POTA?

 In the Americas, I recommend that you run the Dual- Activation like POTA.
 Why?